-Although Cohav example is taken from her work experience it illustrates how a small talk conversation can create a negative atmosphere and even have consequences on the autistic individual reality.
-In a healthcare setting a practitioner that is not familiar with the literal understanding of autistics can find them rood and offensive.
-In a calm environment it can just result in lack of empathy and motivation to give care; however, in a stressing environment like the one is often found in healthcare setting such as emergency department, this could result in reluctant to hand assistance or can deteriorate to violence.
-Although an instance like that did not came up in the interviews, Bruce the autistic adult cited above regarding his difficulty to express himself mentions “it really felt like the physicians are yelling at me as if I were impudent, but why? was I rude?
+Although Cohav’s example is taken from her work experience, it illustrates how a small talk conversation can create a negative atmosphere and even have consequences for the autistic individual’s reality.
+In a healthcare setting, a practitioner that is not familiar with the literal understanding experienced by autistic individuals may find them rude and offensive.
+In a calm environment, this may just result in a lack of empathy and motivation to provide care; however, in a stressful environment, such as is often found in healthcare settings such as emergency departments, this could result in a reluctance to give assistance or even deteriorate to violence.
+Although an instance like this did not come up in the interviews, Bruce, the autistic adult quoted above regarding his difficulty to express himself, mentioned that “it really felt like the physicians are yelling at me as if I were impudent, but why? was I rude?
 I tried to explain my opinion”.
-It is possible although he was just trying to express his opinion that his decisiveness and direct approach made him sound rude.
+It is possible that, although he was just trying to express his opinion, his decisiveness and direct approach made him sound rude.

-Whether being the right interpretation of this instance or not, concretization of language is a barrier to healthcare services of autistic adults that is affecting all level of care and should be considered when promoting access to autistic individuals.
-This language difference can be mitigated by an external translator, like the one that should be provider for people who are using sign language, or by teaching providers to manage empathically this difference.
-Furthermore, as written language is also open for interpretation, language concretization can be a barrier to healthcare services even in indirect manner (example for possible misinterpretation due concretization of written language can be found in appendix 4.1).
-Therefore, medical documents should be modified to be neurodiverse suitable.
-Above all this section clarifies there is a need to recognize autistics as a distinct group that have specific language sensitivities which pose a barrier to healthcare services.
-Recognizing autistics as a distinct group further strengthen the claim autism is part of the social position of the individual.
+Whether this is the correct interpretation of this instance or not, the concretization of language is a barrier to autistic adults’ access to healthcare services that is affecting all levels of care and should be considered when promoting access for autistic individuals.
+This language difference can be mitigated by an external translator, similar to those provided for people who use sign language, or by teaching providers to manage such differences in an empathetic way.
+Furthermore, as written language is also open to interpretation, language concretization can be a barrier to healthcare services even in indirect ways (an example of possible misinterpretation due to concretization of written language can be found in appendix 4.1).
+Therefore, medical documents should be modified to be suitable for neurodiverse individuals.
+Above all, this section clarifies that there is a need to recognize autistic individuals as a distinct group that have specific language sensitivities, which can pose a barrier to their access to healthcare services.
+Recognizing autistic individuals as a distinct group further strengthens the claim that autism is part of an individual’s social position.

 4.1.6.
 Asking for assistance

 Autistic adults encounter another major barrier related to their communication abilities when trying to access medical services.
-This barrier results from a small yet important part of managing the healthcare system the need to ask for assistance, to self-advocate, when consuming services.
-While the scientific literature mainly discuss self-advocacy in the patients encounter with their provider (Wiltshire, Cronin, Sarto, & Brown, 2006), the qualitative analysis made it clear that the bureaucratic process in itself, not solely the encounter with the provider is a major barrier for autistic individuals because it demands a great deal of self-advocacy.
-Navigating the healthcare system without a proactive engagement with the people working in it many times means not getting the service that is needed.
-Dr. Yair a psychiatrist working with autistic adults in the community when asked about the non-psychiatric health related care of autistic adults said:
+This barrier results from a small yet important part of managing the healthcare system, which is the need to ask for assistance, to self-advocate, when utilizing services.
+While the scientific literature mainly discusses self-advocacy in relation to a patient’s encounter with their provider (Wiltshire, Cronin, Sarto, & Brown, 2006), the qualitative analysis made it clear that the bureaucratic process in itself, and not solely the encounter with the provider, is a major barrier for autistic individuals because it demands a great deal of self-advocacy.
+Navigating the healthcare system without a proactive engagement with the people working in it often means not obtaining the service that is needed.
+Dr. Yair, a psychiatrist who works with autistic adults in the community, when asked about the non-psychiatric health-related care of adults with autism, said: